SitaGomes/TaskGround/README.md

 </p>

 <p align="center">
-	Minimal and Easy to use. <br>
+	Minimal and easy to use.
-	TaskGround is task manager site, with great focus on multitasking and fast creation of rooms.
+TaskGround is a task manager site, with a great focus on multitasking and fast creation of rooms.
 </p>